Ross seal: Range and population status

 Although its close relatives Weddell seals, crabeater seals and leopard seals are ubiquitous in Antarctic waters, the Ross seal is an uncommon and relatively unknown animal, considered to be the least common pack ice seal.
 It almost never leaves the Antarctic Ocean, with the very rare exception of stray animals found around subantarctic islands, and uniquely, off the south coast of Australia.
+Evidence suggests the seal inhabit the pack ice in the Weddell Sea as well, though only in the Spring during breeding seasons.
 Nonetheless, its distribution is circumpolar, with individuals found in low densities - usually singly - in very thick pack ice in all regions of the continent.

 The total Ross seal population is estimated at around 130,000 individuals, but there is great uncertainty in this estimate (reported 95% confidence intervals range from 20,000 to 227,000).
 Thus, very little is known about trends in the population.
 A genetic survey did not detect evidence of a recent, sustained genetic bottleneck in this species, which suggests that populations do not appear to have suffered a detectable and sustained decline in the recent past.

 Interactions with humans have been limited.
 They have been collected historically by Antarctic expeditions and for scientific collections.
 Their range does not generally overlap with commercial fishing.